Syed-A-Naqvi/leetcode/README.md

-# Databases & Programming Practice
+# Database & Programming Practice

 **A repository containing documented solutions to a variety of database querying, design, modelling and management problems in addition to data structuress & algorithms programming practice.**